Benlysta: What you need to know

 There are different medications available for treating lupus.
 One option is Benlysta® (belimumab).
 Below are answers to some of the questions you may have about this drug as you explore whether it may help you manage your lupus

-Benlysta is a human monoclonal antibody that was approved for the treatment of lupus by the U.S. Food and Drug Administration (FDA) on March 9, 2011 and for lupus nephritis on December 17, 2020.
+Benlysta is a human monoclonal antibody that was approved for the treatment of lupus in adults by the U.S. Food and Drug Administration (FDA) in 2011 and for lupus nephritis in adults in 2020.
+Benlysta was approved to treat lupus in children in 2019 and lupus nephritis in children in 2022.
 A monoclonal antibody is a type of protein made in the laboratory that is developed to find and attach to only one type of substance in the body.